AgentMC/Sao18/Translate/En/PR-III-01.md

 When screaming, ten photons were released from the hips of the dragon into the universe through the transmission path inside the control lever clenching.

-Instantly they deform according to Suteica’s thoughts and make circular barrier.
+Instantly they deform according to Stika’s thoughts and make circular barrier.

 Immediately after.